Linked complete binary tree & its creation

-A complete binary tree is a binary tree where each level ‘l’ except the last has 2^l nodes and the nodes at the last level are all left aligned.
-Complete binary trees are mainly used in heap based data structures.
+A complete binary tree is a binary tree where each level 'l' except the last has 2^l nodes and the nodes at the last level are all left-aligned.
+Complete binary trees are mainly used in heap-based data structures.

 The nodes in the complete binary tree are inserted from left to right in one level at a time.
 If a level is full, the node is inserted in a new level.

-Below are some of the complete binary trees.
+Below are some complete binary trees.

 1